Find Your Home

 Please note that there are three other Rockin’ R locations along the Guadalupe River alone and others on the Comal River.
 The Rockin’ R facility you want to visit for fall pumpkin patch fun is the Rockin’ R in Gruene, once again located at 1405 Gruene Road.

-What: Rockin’ R’s month-long pumpkin patch has a full complement of traditional and unique pumpkin patch amenities, including:
+What: Rockin’ R’s more than month-long pumpkin patch has a full complement of traditional and unique pumpkin patch amenities, including:

 Little Pumpkin’s Play Patch – Young Children’s Pumpkin Patch New Braunfels, TX

 For the younger kids, Rockin’ R maintains a separate installation called “Little Pumpkin’s Play Patch.”
-While the standard pumpkin patch is free to enter, Little Pumpkin’s costs $10.
+While the standard pumpkin patch is free to enter, Little Pumpkin’s requires a modest entry fee.
 Children under two are free, however, and there is also no charge for parents who are only supervising and not partaking in the fun.
+However, entry fees may vary from year to year.

 Fall Field Trips to the New Braunfels Pumpkin Patch